zammad/zammad-helm/zammad/README.md

 This chart will do the following:

 - Install Zammad statefulset
-- Install Elasticsearch, Memcached & PostgreSQL as requirements
+- Install Elasticsearch, Memcached, PostgreSQL & Redis as requirements

 ## Installing the Chart